tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * It models data with a linear trend.
 It isn't useful when the data does not follow a linear trend, e.g., exponential trends.

-  * Based on the X values, it predicts Y values.
+  * Based on the x values, it predicts y values.

   * It does not do a good job of describing non-linear patterns.
 (We will cover techniques to model non-linear data later in the course.)